yacineaaddi/JS-Forkify-App/README.md

-# React Task Tracker
+# JS Forkify App

-A simple task tracking application built with HTML, CSS, React, and JavaScript.
-This app allows users to manage their tasks effectively and includes a timer to track the duration spent on each task.
+A recipe search application built with HTML, CSS, and JavaScript.
+This app allows users to search for recipes using the Forkify API, view detailed cooking instructions, bookmark favorites, and adjust servings.

 ## Demo